-The spot silver price is the live benchmark price at which an ounce of physical silver can be bought or sold, at that particular snapshot in time.
+The silver spot price is the live benchmark price at which you buy or sell an ounce of physical silver on a particular date and time.

-As this is a dynamic market with multiple factors, the spot price is constantly fluctuating.
+As this is a dynamic market with many factors influencing it, the spot price of silver constantly fluctuates.

-As well as the spot price for silver, there is also a liquid futures market for the precious metal that provides an insight into the long-term sentiment for silver.
+As well as the spot silver price, there is also a highly liquid silver futures market.
+The futures market price provides traders and investors with an insight into the spot price of silver over the longer term.

 How are silver futures prices calculated?